Mr. Douglas Tanner, Director of Financial Aid

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
 Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.

 Regardless of your family’s income or your potential for a scholarship, complete all financial aid applications required by the VSU Office of Financial Aid.
 Application forms and information about VSU General Scholarships are available on line.
+Other scholarship information is also available at this website.

 While most scholarships are limited to undergraduate students, graduate students are eligible to apply for the following VSU Scholarships: